godotengine/godot-docs/learning/features/3d/environment_and_post_processing.rst

 The first is **Sun Amount**, which makes use of the Sun Color property of the fog.
 When looking towards a directional light (usually a sun), the color of the fog will be changed, simulating the sunlight passing through the fog.

-The second is **Transmit Enabled** wich simulates more realistic light transmittance.
+The second is **Transmit Enabled** which simulates more realistic light transmittance.
 In practice, it makes light stand out more across the fog.

 .. image:: img/environment_fog_transmission.png